Cherchercher/rasa-health/Readme.md

 Add proposed phrases with their corresponding intents and entities under `data/ground_truth_data_en.json`

 Cross validate the model at the root of project directory `sh ./tests/en/test.sh`.
-Model evaluation results are listed in `result/intent_errors.json`
+Model evaluation results are in `results`

-Test the model at the root of project directory `sh ./tests/en/test-ground_truth.sh`.
-Wrong classifications are listed in `result/intent_errors.json`
+Test the model with actual messages at the root of project directory `sh ./tests/en/test-ground_truth.sh`.
+Wrong intent classifications are listed in `results/intent_errors.json`.
+Wrong entity classifications are listed in `results/CRFEntityExtractor_errors.json`

 ### Enlish NLU Notes